RareSkills/blog/solidity-interview-questions/solidity-interview-questions.md

 19. What is the difference between UUPS and the Transparent Upgradeable Proxy pattern?
 20. If a contract delegatecalls an empty address or an implementation that was previously self-destructed, what happens?
 What if it is a low-level call instead of a delegatecall?
 21. What danger do ERC777 tokens pose?
-22. According to the solidity style guide, how should functions be ordered?
+22. According to the Solidity style guide, how should functions be ordered?
-23. According to the solidity style guide, how should function modifiers be ordered?
+23. According to the Solidity style guide, how should function modifiers be ordered?
 24. What is a bonding curve?
 25. How does `_safeMint` differ from `_mint` in the OpenZeppelin ERC721 implementation?
 What keywords are provided in Solidity to measure time?
 What is a sandwich attack?
 26. If a delegatecall is made to a function that reverts, what does the delegatecall do?